 Once you settle, you give up your right to sue or receive further compensation—forever.
 A personal injury attorney will help you through the process, so you don’t settle for less than you deserve.

 We often hear from people who are stuck paying bills resulting from an accident someone else carelessly caused.
 Several factors contribute to this, including:

 – Missing a critical deadline to file a claim or suit in time

 – Filing a claim or lawsuit against the wrong parties

 – Suing for the wrong damages

 – Accepting a low settlement offer

-Once you accept a settlement offer, you are banned from suing again.
-Losing your case as a result of improperly presenting it also prohibits you from taking further action.
+Once you accept a settlement offer, you are prevented from suing again.
+Losing your case as a result of improperly presenting it also prevents you from taking further action.